-- 1. the comment is signed and dated by the person making the evaluation, commendation, complaint or suggestion; - if the comment is a complaint, the employee's supervisor has attempted to resolve the issue raised therein, and documentation of such efforts is attached with the supervisor's recommendation to the superintendent as to whether the complaint contains any invalid, irrelevant, outdated or false information; and - 3. the employee has received a copy of the evaluation, commendation, complaint or suggestion five days before it is placed in the file.
+- the comment is signed and dated by the person making the evaluation, commendation, complaint or suggestion; - a. if the comment is a complaint, the employee's supervisor has attempted to resolve the issue raised therein a letter of complaint, and documentation of such efforts is attached with the supervisor's recommendation to the superintendent as to whether the complaint contains any invalid, irrelevant, outdated or false information; and - 3. the employee has received a copy of the evaluation, commendation, complaint or suggestion five days before it is placed in the file.